LennartFr/Blockchain-at-Galvanize/README.md

 Learn how to start writing Blockchain applications

 ## Assumption: you already know enough of Blockchain to want to learn to write Blockchain apps.
+## Intro to Blockchain Information for newbies http://bit.ly/2yIuhJs

 # Housekeeping info:
 [Eventbrite Invitation](https://www.eventbrite.com/e/learn-how-to-build-fintech-applications-that-use-watson-ai-tickets-37213362168)